 PROVIDING MORE SUPPORT AND OPPORTUNITIES FOR VOLUNTEERS

 My Police and Crime Plan is called “Everybody’s Business” and at its heart is a belief that we all have a role to play in keeping Hertfordshire the safe county that it is today.
 I have sought to provide opportunities for a wide range of citizens to do their bit through schemes such as the Special Constabulary, Police Cadets, Drivesafe and Neighbourhood Watch.
-These have been very successful but I now want to see them expanded.
-The government has been consulting on plans to broaden the roles and powers available to volunteers within the police force.
+In addition we offer opportunities for volunteers in scrutiny roles, such as Custody Visitors, the Stop and Search Scrutiny Panel and our Police Dog Visitors scheme.
+These have all been very successful and I will continue to look for opportunities to expand them.

-Our Neighbourhood Watch organisation is one of the strongest in the country and our Online Watchlink sytem (OWL) now has over 100,000 members.
+Our Neighbourhood Watch organisation is one of the strongest in the country and our Online Watchlink system (OWL) now has over 164000 members.
 It is a great success and deserves continued support.

-I will continue to support and maintain Neighbourhood Watch and OWL during a second term and will be looking for new opportunities to expand their remit.
-I will commission an immediate review of the options for providing additional help.
+I will continue to support and maintain Neighbourhood Watch and OWL will be looking for new opportunities to expand their remit.

 LISTENING TO THE PUBLIC AND IMPROVING CUSTOMER SERVICE